pmyla1/Genomic-Swamping-and-Introgression/README.md

 ##use bwa mem with 16 threads to produce a sam alignment file
 bwa mem -t 16 /gpfs01/home/pmyla1/C_excelsa_V5_reference/C_excelsa_V5.fa ./180524_merged_LWS_EKDL240001890-1A_222TKYLT4.fq.gz  > ./180524_alignments/180524_LWS_EKDL240001890-1A_222TKYLT4_paired.sam
 ```
+## Samtools - Convert sam to bam

-Finally, [Samtools (Version 1.18)](https://www.htslib.org/doc/samtools.html) was used to convert the sam files for each population into bam files, then sort, index, and assessed alignment quality with `samtools view`, `samtools sort`, `samtools index`, and `samtools flagstat`, respectively.
+Finally, [Samtools (Version 1.18)](https://www.htslib.org/doc/samtools.html) was used to convert the sam files for each population into bam files.
+Subsequetly, the bam files were sorted, indexed, and assessed for the quality of the alignment with `samtools view`, `samtools sort`, `samtools index`, and `samtools flagstat`, respectively.
 Example commands shown below:

 ```
 ##convert Ime sam to bam with samtools view